integrativemodeling/spb/scripts/README.md

         - inputs for sampling (`inputs/shared_inputs`; see README in `inputs` directory)
         - sampling config file (see `config_files` directory)

-    - **Running:**  The script for sampling can be run as in `sh sample_local.sh` for running on a local machine; and using the job script `job_sample.sh` for running on a cluster.
+    - **Running:**  The script for sampling can be run as in
+    `sh sample_local.sh` for running on a local machine; and using the job script `job_sample.sh` for running on a cluster.
     Both these use MPI and are 8 core jobs.
 Note that the number of cores should be 8 since it is using well-tempered ensemble (WTE) Replica Exchange and the number of cores has been optimized based on the exchange acceptance rate.
 Also note that this can take about 5-6 days to run (on a machine like pico), and about 10 days on the Salilab cluster.

     - **Outputs:**  The script should produce `traj*.rmf` which are RMF files that store model coordinates and `trajisd*.rmf` that store ISD coordinates such as FRET parameters, cell size and so on.
 Also `log*` files show the time step, temperature, FRET forward model values and parameters, FRET and yeast two-hybrid scores, Bias values, cell size, CP layer size, and other parameters at each step.

     - **Test version:** For testing the code, the same inputs can be used with the test config file for sampling (see `config_files` directory), which executes a shorter sampling run (5000 steps instead of 120000 steps) and which can be run on a single core like below (`$IMPDIR` is the location of the IMP build directory).
     `sh test_sample.sh $IMPDIR`

+## 2. Preparation for analysis
+After sampling is complete, to prepare models for analysis, one needs to first extract the frames at temperature 1K from the sampling.
+The below script can be run in `SAMPLING`, and produces a file called `Index_Replica0`.
+`sh get_Index_Replica.sh`

+Also, one needs to obtain the correct bias file for reweighting in the next step of analysis.
+This is performed by the following code that provides an output file BIAS.
+BIAS is the bias file at the end of the simulation corresponding to the replica at T=1.
+`sh get_bias_file.sh`

+## 3. Analysis
+In this step, the sampled models at temperature 1K are rescored with the EM2D restraint (which is too expensive to use in sampling) as well as FRET and other restraints.